stimulate/Book-Management/README.md

-## This is A C# Winform Application for  Book Brokers.
+## This is a C# Winform Application for  Book Brokers.

 #### It uses the OleDb objects to interact with the MS Access database tables
 #### It uses programming logic (master-detail relationships in conjunction with ‘for-each’ loops) to create the reports